reactjs/react.dev/src/content/reference/react/useTransition.md

 * You can wrap an update into a Transition only if you have access to the `set` function of that state.
 If you want to start a Transition in response to some prop or a custom Hook value, try [`useDeferredValue`](/reference/react/useDeferredValue) instead.

-* The function you pass to `startTransition` must be synchronous.
-React immediately executes this function, marking all state updates that happen while it executes as Transitions.
-If you try to perform more state updates later (for example, in a timeout), they won't be marked as Transitions.
+* The function you pass to `startTransition` is called immediately, marking all state updates that happen while it executes as Transitions.
+If you try to perform state updates in a `setTimeout`, for example, they won't be marked as Transitions.

+* You must wrap any state updates after any async requests in another `startTransition` to mark them as Transitions.
+This is a known limitation that we will fix in the future (see [Troubleshooting](#react-doesnt-treat-my-state-update-after-await-as-a-transition)).

 * The `startTransition` function has a stable identity, so you will often see it omitted from Effect dependencies, but including it will not cause the Effect to fire.
 If the linter lets you omit a dependency without errors, it is safe to do.
 [Learn more about removing Effect dependencies.](/learn/removing-effect-dependencies#move-dynamic-objects-and-functions-inside-your-effect)